Lightweight integration of 3D features to improve 2D image segmentation: Related Work

-Combining 2D and 3D data can improve scene segmentation results by overcoming the limitation of each type of data. \citep{gupta2014learning} encode depth with RGB images and feed it to a segmentation network.
-But depth maps depend on the point of view, and cannot account for the whole geometry of the scene, because of occlusions.
-Another way to add 3D information to the 2D segmentation network is to weight the convolution operator by local depth adequately~\citep{wang2018depthaware}.
-Similarly,~\citep{cao2021shapeconv} redefine a convolution operator for RGBD images to embed the shape variation in the image.
-CMX ~\citep{liu2022cmx} uses a transformer network for RGB and depth images, merging both modalities between each encoder layer and using it during the decoding step as residual information. \citep{liu20213d2ddist} use features extracted from point clouds by a 3D network as cues and train the 2D network to emulate those 3D features.
+\paragraph*{Merging 2D and 2.5-3D data for scene segmentation} Combining 2D and 2.5-3D data can improve scene segmentation results by overcoming the limitation of each type of data.
+Gupta et al.~\citep{gupta2014learning} encode depth with RGB images and feed it to a segmentation network.
+But depth maps are view-dependent, and cannot account for the whole geometry of the scene, because of occlusions.

+Another way to add 2.5D information to the 2D segmentation network is to weight the convolution operator by local depth adequately \citep{wang2018depthaware}.
+Similarly, Cao et al.~\citep{cao2021shapeconv} redefine a convolution operator for RGBD images to embed the shape variation in the image.
+CMX ~\citep{liu2022cmx} uses a transformer network for RGB and depth images, merging both modalities between each encoder layer and using it during the decoding step as residual information.

+To add 3D information to 2D images, Liu et al.~\citep{liu20213d2ddist} use a 3d network to extract features from point clouds and use them as cues to train the 2D network to emulate those 3D features.
 This allows the 2D network to produce more informative features for the 2D segmentation.
 A crucial question when merging 2D and 3D features lies in where this merging should take place.
 One can either feed a combination of 2D and 3D information to a network (\emph{early} merge), or combine features in deeper layers, such as the bottleneck (\emph{late} merge).
-For 3D point cloud segmentation, \citep{jaritz2019multiview,dai20183dmv} use 2D features extracted by a 2D network working on multiple views as additional features to enhance a point set before feeding it to a segmentation network.
+For 3D point cloud segmentation, Jaritz et al.~\citep{jaritz2019multiview}, Dai and Nießner~\citep{dai20183dmv} use 2D features extracted by a 2D network working on multiple views as additional features to enhance a point set before feeding it to a segmentation network.
 They showed that this early merge gives better result than a late merging strategy, as it improves the propagation of the information from the images to the 3D data.